Gamethread: White Sox at Astros

-After an off-day yesterday, the Chicago White Sox are back in action for a weekend series against the Houston Astros in Texas.
+After yesterday’s 13-3 reversal of the Great Run Differential Reversal, the Chicago White Sox are back in action for the second game of their series against the Astros, once again trying to win their first game in Houston since 2019.

-Lucas Giolito will lead the way on the mound for the Good Guys.
-In 10 starts this year, Lucas is 4-2 with a 3.88 ERA (4.65 xERA) in 53 1⁄3 innings.
-Back in 2019, Lucas tossed a four-hit shutout against the Astros in Houston and looks to repeat that event and bounce back from his previous outing.

-Framber Valdez takes the mound for Space City.
-In 12 starts this year, Framber owns a 6-3 record and a 2.64 ERA (3.08 xERA) in 75 innings.
+Though it’s just his seventh start for the Sox, it feels as if Johnny Cueto (0-3, 3.53 ERA) has been relied on as a stopper nearly every time he’s taken the hill.
+Today is no different, as Tony La Russa is running out yet another underpowered Saturday lineup card as his team attempts to stave off defeat in yet another series.

 : @ESPN1000